St Michael's Catholic Grammar School: St Michael's curriculum

 Classes offered include Religious Education, English, Mathematics, Latin, French, Spanish, Italian, History, Geography, Science, Music, Art, Physical Education, Drama, Technology, ICT and Education for Living with Citizenship.

 Pupils have a choice of either Food/Graphics Technology.

 St Michael's traditions

 School uniform

 The uniform consists of a pleated purple skirt (or grey trousers), a lilac shirt, and a purple jumper.
 In addition, there is a purple blazer which must be worn when travelling to and from school.
 During winter months, the blazer is supplanted by a long black coat.

 The color originates from St. Michael's flower, the Michaelmas Daisy.
 The royal purple symbolizes the status of St. Michael as the archangel who quelled the rebellion of Lucifer.

 School motto

 The School motto "Quis ut deus" is a Latin translation of the sarcastic rhetorical question uttered by Archangel Michael as he slew Lucifer: "Who is like God?"

+Houses

+Key Stages 3–4 consist of 4 houses or forms, each one representing a different letter of the schools acronym (STMC):